-Solution 5: Improve financial security.
+Outcome 5: Improve financial security

 The 2021 ACS revealed that 9.5% of Missourians aged 60+ live at or below the poverty level, and an additional 9.0% live at 100 to 149% of the poverty level.
-Missouri has chosen to include older adults living at 185% of the federal poverty level in the definition of greatest economic need.
-According to the Missouri Senior Report, 104 of Missouri's 115 counties have more than 20% of individuals aged 55 or older living at the 185% federal poverty level.
 AAAs in Missouri provide various services that can improve the financial security of older adults, including educational programs, legal assistance, and assistance with finding resources.
 Two additional programs that directly target financial security for older Missourians are the Senior Community Service Employment Program (SCSEP) and Medicare Improvement for Patients and Providers Act (MIPPA).